Why $120K per Month Operators Stay Stuck When All the Metrics Look Right

 Revenue 6 months later: $118K → $171K (+45%).

 This wasn’t 3% compounding.
-This was an architectural expansion.
+It was an architectural expansion.

-This is what The Next Ceiling addresses—when to optimize vs. when to redesign.
+This is what The Next Ceiling addresses—when to keep making small improvements and when to redesign the model for a 30–50% revenue jump.

 Stuck at $120K: Optimizing current model incrementally